FAQ's

 Water and food supply

-The FFP Route Guide will provide detailed information on supply points and water refill locations - specially in the more remote and isolated sections of the route.
+The FFP Route Guide will provide detailed information on supply points and water refill locations - especially in the more remote and isolated sections of the route.

 Cash and payments along the route